-Theodoro R. Lee – otherwise known as Theo-patra, Queen of the Vineyards – is the award winning winemaker behind Theopolis Vineyard.
+Theodoro R. Lee – otherwise known as Theo-patra, Queen of the Vineyards – is the award-winning winemaker behind Theopolis Vineyard.
 She’s a bold Anderson Valley vintner by way of a San Francisco courthouse; Theodoro used to be a trial lawyer, then decided she needed a drink.

 Theopolis is known for its Petite Syrah (and Rosé of Petite Syrah, which we can’t get enough of).
-Drive amongst the gorgeous Mendocino Coast and find yourself at one of their events – which is the best way to engage with Theopolis during COVID – or pick up a bottle.
+Drive amongst the gorgeous Mendocino Coast and find yourself at one of their events – which is the best way to engage with Theopolis – or pick up a bottle.
 We guarantee you’ll come back for more.

 Milla Handley was the first female winemaker in the US to establish a label with her own name.
 An environmentalist, farmer, and expert vintner, she founded Handley Cellars in Anderson Valley in 1982 – and it’s been regarded as one of the finest ever since.
-See our guide to where else to taste in Anderson Valley.
+See our guide to learn where else to taste in Anderson Valley.

 Janell Dusi’s wine roots start way back in the 1920s; grape growing has been a longstanding Dusi family tradition.
 But it was Janell’s grandfather who really made her fall for the craft, and she’s been passionate about Italian wines – especially Zinfandel – ever since.
-She’s the first Dusi to make wines from the historic family fruit, and it’s spectacular (stay tuned for a Maker collaboration with J Dusi coming later this year).

 Vailia is a free spirit who traveled for and worked in wine for over 19 years before opening her winery, Desperada, in Paso Robles.
 Referred to as "an up and coming star in the Central Coast” by Jeb Dunnuck in Wine Advocate, Vailia produces “inspired, elegant wines free of stylistic constraints.”
 Her Sackcloth and Ashes red blend is worth the trip alone and the labels are powerful, feminine, and stunning – depicting different versions of Venus or Diana from 19th century French paintings.